Canterbury and St. Albans: Treasures from Church and Cloister

 Exhibition from the Getty Foundation brings together two rare masterpieces of Medieval English art: stained glass from Canterbury Cathedral and illuminations from the St. Albans Psalter.
 First-time visitors can watch a short preview of the in situ exhibit and then move on to detailed online exhibition galleries.
 The Behind the Scenes area offers first-hand commentary from manuscripts curator, Kristen Collins, and her time studying the St. Albans Psalter.
 The Cult and Place section offers up commentary on the major figures associated with these two artistic marvels, Saint Thomas Becket and Christina of Markyate, a holy woman associated with the Abbey Church of St. Alban.

 Largest database of medieval art.
-Full-text records for over 23,000 works of art from early apostolic times to 1400.
+Full-text records for 200,000 works of art from early apostolic times to 1500.
+Dedicated to "images and information relating to the iconographic traditions of the medieval world."
 Works classified by details of subject iconography, as well as artist’s name, title of work, and medium.
 Some color images online.
 Other images may be found in publications in the bibliographic references accompanying the entries.
 Bibliography has 18,000 references covering iconography, art history, archaeology, religion, and classical studies.
 For other works in book form on medieval iconography, use the subject heading Christian art and symbolism–dictionaries, in our online catalog.

 The Digital Library contains two discrete subsets that can be browsed or searched separately: AdHoc: Image and Text Database on the History of Christianity and EIKON: Image Database for Biblical Studies.
 Use the former to find material on the history of Christianity and the latter to find material on the Bible.
 Please note that some images in the Digital Library are restricted to Yale use, due to copyright agreements.